Politician

 In Central African Republic

-Among people born in Central African Republic, Nicolas Tiangaye ranks 13 out of 22Before him are André Kolingba (1936), Elisabeth Domitien (1925), Dieudonné Nzapalainga (1967), Félix Moloua (null), Abel Goumba (1926), and Nathalie Tauziat (1967).
-After him are Élie Doté (1948), André Nzapayeké (1951), Mahamat Kamoun (1961), Henri-Marie Dondra (1966), Firmin Ngrébada (1968), and Mapou Yanga-Mbiwa (1989).
+Among people born in Central African Republic, Nicolas Tiangaye ranks 13 out of NaNBefore him are André Kolingba (1936), Elisabeth Domitien (1925), Dieudonné Nzapalainga (1967), Félix Moloua (null), Abel Goumba (1926), and Nathalie Tauziat (1967).
+After him are Élie Doté (1948), André Nzapayeké (1951), Jean-Bédel Bokassa Jr. (1973), Mahamat Kamoun (1961), Henri-Marie Dondra (1966), and Firmin Ngrébada (1968).

-Among POLITICIANS In Central African Republic
+Among Politicians In Central African Republic

 Among politicians born in Central African Republic, Nicolas Tiangaye ranks 11Before him are Michel Djotodia (1949), Ange-Félix Patassé (1937), André Kolingba (1936), Elisabeth Domitien (1925), Félix Moloua (null), and Abel Goumba (1926).
-After him are Élie Doté (1948), André Nzapayeké (1951), Mahamat Kamoun (1961), Henri-Marie Dondra (1966), and Firmin Ngrébada (1968).
+After him are Élie Doté (1948), André Nzapayeké (1951), Jean-Bédel Bokassa Jr. (1973), Mahamat Kamoun (1961), Henri-Marie Dondra (1966), and Firmin Ngrébada (1968).